Coronary heart disease

 Your health care provider will examine you.
 You will often need more than one test before getting a diagnosis.

-Goals for treating these conditions in people who have coronary artery disease:
+Goals for treating these conditions in people who have CHD:

-- If you have diabetes, your HbA1c levels will be monitored and brought down to the level your doctor recommends.
+- If you have diabetes, your HbA1c levels will be monitored and brought down to the level your provider recommends.

 - Your LDL cholesterol level will be lowered with statin drugs.